Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 The layout of the site is simple and easy to follow with navigation buttons at the top, the main content in the middle and social/contact buttons in the footer.
 The overall site is made up of two pages:

 - **index.html** - this includes the welcome message and all the quiz content as well the navigation links in the header and footer of the site.
-- **contact.html** - this includes the feedback from as well as the navigation links in the header and the footer of the site.
+- **contact.html** - this includes the feedback form as well as the navigation links in the header and the footer of the site.

 #### Colour Scheme